mr-tnmy-srkr/entertainment-event-react-firebase-assignment-9/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer->C: 3
+#### Answer->  C: 3

-<i>Explanation : nums.forEach((num) => { ... }); iterates over each element in the nums array using the forEach method.If there is a truthy value in the 'nums' array , then the element will be counted.Here,
+<i>Explanation : nums.forEach methods iterate over each element in the 'nums' array.If there is a truthy value in the 'nums' array , then the element will be counted.Here first time,
-0 is falsy, so there will be no count .
+0 is falsy, so there will be no count .Then,
 1 is truthy, so count becomes 1.
+Then,
 2 is truthy, so count becomes 2.
+Finally,
 3 is truthy, so count becomes 3.</i>

 </p>